 I often strive to leave my wheelchair behind when I participate in challenging activities, but when I am paddling my board, I feel like the chair is part of me.
 I find SUPing to be so therapeutic, especially since our lives have become so consistently busy.
 When I get on my board, I feel time slow down.
 It is also wonderful to be out with friends and family instead of sitting on the sidelines.

 My boards are thoughtfully crafted and incredibly durable.
 The 6″ rail thickness is an added plus.
 Hala Gear provides everything I need to be independent in SUPing from a wheeling bag to additional quick-grab handles.
 I love using Hala’s 12V High Pressure Electric Pump because it allows me to quickly and easily inflate my board to optimum pressure.
 I also prefer my Hala Gear inflatable SUP to a hardboard (which would be quite difficult for me to manage) because it stores easily while leaving extra room for other gear!

-Uschi Hall has been an ambassador with Hala Gear since 2017.
+Uschi Hall is an ambassador for Hala Gear.